feedback-house/developer-portal/docs/getting-started.md

 ## Setting up Single Sign-On (SSO)

-Feedback House supports multiple SSO identy providers (IdP).
+Feedback House supports multiple SSO identity providers (IdP).
 An Identity Provider is a server that can provide identity information about users of your company.
 For example, Google can be an Identity Provider for companies using the G Suite solution.
-If your company is using G Suite you can log automaticaly into Feedback House using your Google account. then a Google server will send your identity information to that site.
+If your company is using G Suite you can log automatically into Feedback House using your Google account. then a Google server will send your identity information to that site.

 ### Azure Single Sign On

-If your company uses Azure Single Sign On you'll be able to automatically loggin into Feedback House using Azure as IdP.
+If your company uses Azure Single Sign On you'll be able to automatically login into Feedback House using Azure as IdP.
 In order to use this login strategy you need to active this option in the settings menu.

 ### Google Single Sign On